arec1b0/ml-cicd-pipeline/docs/SET-UP.md

    ```
 4. Store the GitHub token as a secret in MLflow; it must have `repo` scope to trigger the workflow.

-This webhook triggers `deploy-canary-and-promote.yml`, which builds containers with the supplied `MODEL_URI` and runs the canary promotion flow.
+This webhook triggers `deploy-canary-and-promote.yml`, which builds containers, configures runtime MLflow parameters derived from the supplied `MODEL_URI`, and runs the canary promotion flow.